alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-thinking-of-women-while-wudu.md

 hijri: Muharram 02, 1441 AH
 source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 10368"
 category: [taharah, ablution]
-excerpt: "Sometimes, while performing Wudu’ (ablution) many thoughts cross the mind which are irrelevant to Salah (Prayer) or Wudu’, such as men thinking about women while performing Wudu’."
+summary: "Sometimes, while performing Wudu’ (ablution) many thoughts cross the mind which are irrelevant to Salah (Prayer) or Wudu’, such as men thinking about women while performing Wudu’."
 author: "Permanent Committee of KSA"
 muftis:
   chairman: